-Field Hockey may not be a sport many parents are familiar with, so if your child comes home and informs you that they want to start playing field hockey, you may be at a loss as to what to do next, what equipment will they need, and how do you even play field hockey?
+So, in this article, a Parents Guide To Youth Field Hockey, we’ll outline exactly what you’ll need to get your child started in field hockey.
+And, what the game is all about.
+Youth field hockey is a sport that has become more and more popular.
+And, many Australian schools are introducing it to kids.
+However, Field Hockey may not be a sport many parents are familiar with.
+So, if your child comes home and informs you that they want to start playing field hockey, you may be at a loss as to what to do next.
+Also, what equipment will they need?
+And, how do you even play field hockey?
+Read on….

-Now that you’ve got a grasp on how hockey is played, it’s going to be very helpful to understand the rules and lingo used during a game.
+Now that you’ve got a grasp on how to play hockey, it’s going to be very helpful to understand the rules and lingo used during a game.
 With all the stops and starts and whistle blowing that goes on particularly in youth hockey, it can get quite confusing trying to work out what’s going on.

 A foul play is when a player breaks the rules and results in a free hit or “penalty corner” for the opposing team.
 Some of these rules are:

-When a foul has been called, a free shot is awarded to the opposite team and is taken from where the foul occurred.
-The most common foul in youth field hockey is when the ball hit’s a players foot.
+A foul, gives the opposite team a free shot.
+Which, they take from where the foul occurs.
+Moreover, the most common foul in youth field hockey is when the ball hit’s a players foot.

-When a defense player either commits a foul inside the striking circle or intentionally hits the ball out of bounds and a free hit is awarded to the team on offense.
-A penalty corner is taken by an attack player from the back line 10 metres from the nearest goal post.
+When a defence player either commits a foul inside the striking circle.
+Or, intentionally hits the ball out of bounds.
+A free hit is given to the offence team.
+An attack player takes a penalty corner from the back line, 10 metres from the nearest goal post.
 The ball is hit towards the offensive teammates waiting on the outside of the striking circle ready to take a shot at goal.
 Only once the ball is in play can the offensive team run up to help defend the goal.